cyclr/docs/pages/connector-authentication/KorvueCRM.md

 ## Cyclr setup

-1. To set up the Korvue CRM connector within Cyclr:
+1. To set up the Korvue CRM connector in Cyclr:

 2. Go to your **Cyclr Console**.